amandamacgregor/Udacity-Data-Engineering/Data Modeling with Apache Cassandra/README.md

 **Product**: "Not initially"
 **Me**: "Then Postgres is fine to start.
 If we hit performance issues at scale AND our queries stay simple, we can migrate to Cassandra later."

-**That's the PM skill** - not jumping to "cool" tech, but understanding when it's actually needed.

 ## Talking Points

-**"Tell me about a time you learned a completely new way of thinking"**

-"My Cassandra project forced me to unlearn SQL.
+**My Cassandra project forced me to unlearn SQL**
 In Postgres, you normalize data and use JOINs.
 In Cassandra, you denormalize everything and duplicate data across tables.

 At first I thought it was wrong - violating every database principle I'd learned.
 But then I realized: those principles optimize for flexibility.
 Cassandra optimizes for speed on known queries.
 Neither is 'right' - they're optimizing for different goals.

 'What is this optimized for?
 Does that match what we need?'
 Stops me from suggesting 'best practices' that might not fit our use case.

-**"How do you decide which database to use?"**

-"Start with the access patterns:
+**Start with the access patterns**
 - Lots of JOINs and ad-hoc queries? → SQL (Postgres, MySQL)
 - Known queries, need consistent low latency? → Cassandra
 - Need ACID transactions? → SQL